Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Numerical Results

-The density contrast is, by definition, $\frac{\del_{\theta}\rho}{\rho}$.
+The fractional density gradient is, by definition, $\frac{\del_{\theta}\rho}{\rho}$.
 In terms of the re-scaled density \eqref{eqn:rhotdef}, it is given by

-Using this relation, we observe from the numerical simulations that the density contrast develops steep gradients and blows-up at $\tau=0$ at isolated spatial points, shown in Figure \ref{fig:DCPlots}.
-As discussed in the introduction, this behaviour was anticipated by Rendall in \cite{Rendall:2004} and it notable because the blow-up of the density contrast at timelike infinity is incompatible with the standard picture of late time expansion in cosmology in which the density contrast is zero for FLRW solutions.
+Using this relation, we observe from the numerical simulations that the fractional density gradient develops steep gradients and blows-up at $\tau=0$ at isolated spatial points, shown in Figure \ref{fig:DCPlots}.
+As discussed in the introduction, this singular behaviour was anticipated by Rendall in \cite{Rendall:2004}.

-The density contrast blow-up at timelike infinity also indicates an instability in the sense that density contrast of the perturbed solutions does not remain uniformly bounded no matter how close the initial data is chosen to FLRW initial data.
-It should be noted, however, that the blow-up of the density contrast is more apparent as the size of $K$ increases.
+The fractional density gradient blow-up at timelike infinity also indicates an instability in the sense that the fractional density gradient of the perturbed solutions does not remain uniformly bounded no matter how close the initial data is chosen to FLRW initial data.
+It should be noted, however, that the blow-up of the fractional density gradient is more apparent as the size of $K$ increases.
 In particular, for values of $K$ close to $1/3$ one needs to choose initial data with larger values of $a$, $b$, $c$, and $d$ to observe the blow-up within the timespan of our numerical evolutions.

-Finally, as in Section \ref{sec:asympbehav}, we can compare the density contrast computed from solutions of the full Einstein-Euler equations \eqref{eqn:EinsteinEuler1}-\eqref{eqn:EinsteinEuler2} with the the density contrast generated from the asymptotic system.
+Finally, as in Section \ref{sec:asympbehav}, we can compare the fractional density gradient computed from solutions of the full Einstein-Euler equations \eqref{eqn:EinsteinEuler1}-\eqref{eqn:EinsteinEuler2} with the fractional density gradient generated from the asymptotic system.
 Once again the full Einstein-Euler and asymptotic plots are almost indistinguishable, shown in Figure \ref{fig:AsymptoticDCPlots}.

 \FloatBarrier